frankhuettner/www.newsvendor.games/_pages/teacher.md

 ##### Homework prior to class
 As part of this simulation, students will download Julia and install some packages on their computers.
 This means that each student will download about 1 GB of data so that it seems impractical to have this done in class.
 Hence, the following preparation.
 1. Ask your students to read the mini case and answer preparatory questions.
+To this end,
-    - To this end, you can distribute the `newsvendor/preparation/student_preparation-Handout.pdf`
+    - you can distribute the `newsvendor/preparation/student_preparation-Handout.pdf`, or
-    - Or let them load the corresponding notebook, using the following instructions:
+    - let them load the corresponding notebook, using the following instructions:
         1. Download Julia **[from the official website](https://julialang.org/downloads/)** and install it with the standard settings.
         2. Copy the code below.
         ```